azuregig/work_with_OrdnanceSurvey_data/ingest_OSMM_with_ADF/Readme.md

 ### **Pre-requisites**

 1. request a DataPackage via the PSGA, and have the data package id and data package version number to hand, as well as your API key for the OS data hub.
+2. Provision or identify the following resources in your Azure subscription:
-2. An [Azure Storage Account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create) (this can optionally have [hierarchical namespace enabled](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-namespace) to make it an Azure Datalake gen2) and an [Azure Data Factory](https://docs.microsoft.com/en-us/azure/data-factory/quickstart-create-data-factory-portal) must be available.
+   - [Azure Storage Account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create) (this can optionally have [hierarchical namespace enabled](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-namespace) to make it an Azure Datalake gen2)
+   - An [Azure Data Factory](https://docs.microsoft.com/en-us/azure/data-factory/quickstart-create-data-factory-portal) must be available.
 If provisioning a new Data Factory, chose to skip setting up the git integration for now.

 ### **Setup**
 - [Option 1](#setup-option-1-new-azure-data-factory): New Azure Data Factory